srestrepo221/Dex-DApp/README.md

 Users connect to the exchange via Metamask.

-Try running some of the following tasks:
+Try running some of the following tasks :

 ```shell
 npx hardhat help